 – Are your ID tags current?
 Make SURE that every pet, perhaps even your indoor cats, are wearing their tags – fearful animals can often bolt for the door or out of a gate, and so many pets are lost every year!
 There might still be time to order a fresh ID tag from us, but I’d recommend doing it very soon to ensure you’ll get it in time.
 Many big box stores have machines where you can get tags engraved on the spot.
 If nothing else, a piece of duct tape wrapped around a collar and a sharpie will get the job done.

-– If you have a new dog, please don’t make plans to bring them to a fireworks display.
+– If you have a new dog, please don’t make plans to bring them to a fireworks display or party that might have exploding fireworks overhead.
 The crowds and the very big noise and smells of the explosives can all be very overwhelming to a dog, and could create a fear of fireworks or loud noises where they might not have had one before.

 –As people generally start setting off a few fireworks in the days leading up to July 4th, you can use these intermittent pops and bangs as opportunities!

 Keep some very high value treats nearby and when you hear a pop, act like that’s a really great opportunity for your dog for fun and treats.
-Many dogs will start to feel more tolerant of noises if they predict good things for the dog.
-If nothing else, at least don’t act like you’re worried that they will be frightened by the noises, or they might pick up on that and be frightened.
-Best to either ignore the noise or act like you think it’s fun and treat-worthy.
+Many dogs will start to feel more tolerant of noises if they predict good things for them.
+If nothing else, at least don’t act like you’re worried that they will be frightened by the noises or they might pick up on that and be frightened.
+Best to either ignore the noise or even better, act like you think it’s fun and treat-worthy.

 – We do have a variety of calming treats in the store that are certainly helpful to many pets.
-We’ve had great results with each of them, but each pet responds differently to different formulas – now’s the time to try them to see how they affect your pets, so you have time to return one and try another if it didn’t help during these pesky “warm-up” days where people start setting fireworks off in the evenings before the 4th.
+We’ve had great results with each of them, but each pet responds differently to different formulas – now’s the time to try them to see how they affect your pets.
+Trying something ahead of time allows you to make sure it has a positive effect, and lets you to have time to return one and try another if it doesn’t help during those pesky “warm-up” days where people start setting fireworks off in the evenings before the 4th.

 CBD Treats or Tinctures:

-The beauty of CBDs (also referred to as Phytocannabinoid-rich (PCR) hemp oil) is that they’re very safe to try for all pets, and won’t cause trouble with other medications they might be on.
-Amazingly, nearly all creatures on earth including you and all other mammals, birds, reptiles and fish have Cannibinoid receptors in our bodies, suggesting that they play a crucial role in the functioning of all life.
-We can manufacture the substances that bind to these receptors from the foods that we eat, but the system can become imbalanced.
-Providing these substances can make a big difference for our pets with pain, inflammation, seizures, nausea, and other issues, most notably to promote calmness.
+The beauty of CBDs (also referred to as Phytocannabinoid-rich (PCR) hemp oil) is that they’re very safe to try for all pets.
+Amazingly, all creatures on earth that have a spinal column (including you and all other mammals, birds, reptiles and fish) have Cannibinoid receptors in our bodies, suggesting that they play a crucial role in the functioning of all life.
+Our bodies manufacture the substances that bind to these receptors, helping to modulate many functions, such as inflammatory response, mood, neurological responses and immunity.
+Providing these substances can enhance these functions, often making a big difference for our pets with pain, inflammation, seizures, nausea, and other issues, most notably promoting calmness for anxious animals.
 Here’s a quick explanation of CBDs, and here’s a more complete link that (still briefly) describes the endocannibinoid system (lots of resource links from this page too).
-CBD’s are not THC – they are derived from hemp and are not psycoactive, meaning nothing about this will make your pet high!
-We carry 3 highly effective brands of CBDs: Canna-pet, Holistic Hound, and Select Pet.
-CBDs for pets come in treat form, as well as capsules and tinctures for cats and dogs.
-(Select Pet tincture is best for cats and extraordinarily picky dogs as it is completely tasteless).
-CBDs are best absorbed in the mouth, so capsules should be opened and mixed with something that can be licked up.
+CBD’s and hemp are not Marijuana – they are derived from hemp and are not sedating nor are they psychoactive, meaning nothing about this will make your pet high!
+We carry 4 highly effective brands of CBDs: Canna-pet, Holistic Hound, Colorado Hemp Honey, and Select Pet.
+We carry CBDs for pets that come in treat form as well as tinctures .
+Cannapet and Holistic Hound come in handy cookie versions.
+Holistic Hound also contains medicinal mushrooms, helpful for immunity and cancer.
+Colorado Hemp Honey is designed for both humans and dogs to use (yum!) and the honey is an excellent carrier for cbds as it clings to the inside of the mouth where there are many cbd receptors and where it is easily absorbed into the blood stream.
+Select Pet’s tincture is inexpensive and the best for cats and extraordinarily picky dogs as it has a version that is completely tasteless making it easy to hide in foods, as well as a variety of popular flavored tinctures like bacon and peanut butter).

 Calming Treats Containing Valerian, Combined With Other Calming Substances: